seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 most mighty for thy place and sway,

 *\[To NESTOR]*
-And thou most reverend for thy stretch’d-out life
+And thou most reverend for thy stretch'd-out life
 I give to both your speeches, which were such
 As Agamemnon and the hand of Greece
 Should hold up high in brass, and such again
-As venerable Nestor, hatch’d in silver,
+As venerable Nestor, hatch'd in silver,
 Should with a bond of air, strong as the axle-tree
 On which heaven rides, knit all the Greekish ears
 To his experienced tongue, yet let it please both,
 Thou great, and wise, to hear Ulysses speak.

 **AGAMEMNON**
-Speak, prince of Ithaca; and be’t of less expect
+Speak, prince of Ithaca; and be't of less expect
 That matter needless, of importless burden,
 Divide thy lips, than we are confident,
 When rank Thersites opes his mastic jaws,